pb-cdunn/FALCON-examples/README.md

 ```
 We do not recommend piping the output, since if you need to stop early (with Ctrl-C aka KeyboardInterrupt), your program might be killed before it has time to `qdel` the outstanding jobs.

+# `*.fofn`
+These are "files of filenames".
+Since they are in the repo, they should be relative paths.
+WORKING ON THIS...

 # `data` directory
 The repo data is lightweight because it contains symlink instead of the contents of large files.